Intelligence & Information Gathering

 21 October, 1983, Friday

 Montgomery had met with the Governor-General, Sir Paul Scoon at his home during the day.
-The resident British diplomat in Grenada is John Kelly who with his Canadian counterpart, Joseph Knockaert, is on the island, both attempt to aid students and have passes to move about from the Revolutionary Military Council (RMC).
+The resident British diplomat in Grenada is diplomat John Philip Kelly who with his Canadian counterpart, Joseph Knockaert, is on the island, both attempt to aid students and have passes to move about from the Revolutionary Military Council (RMC).

 In a morning meeting with General Montgomery, Scoon notes -